Bike racks on buses

 How to use a bike rack on a bus

-Unfortunately the following bike types and accessories not able to be carried on the racks:
+The following bike types and accessories are not able to be carried on the racks:

-- Cargo-type bikes because they don’t fit in the bike racks
+- Cargo-type bikes - they do not fit in the bike racks

-- Bikes with fat tyres because they don’t fit in the bike rack
+- Bikes with fat tyres - they also do not fit in the bike rack

 We recommend that children aged 13 or under be assisted by an adult when using the bike racks.